Rick's Free Auto Repair Advice

 A pre-purchase inspection involves a full under vehicle check for rust damage

-for frame and suspension rust, and run a full scan tool read for recently erased trouble codes, you really haven’t properly inspected a used car.
+for frame and suspension rust, and run a full scan tool read for recently erased trouble codes, you haven’t properly inspected a used car.
 I’d don’t care how long you’ve been kicking tires on used cars, on modern vehicles, you can’t possibly know the condition until you’ve connected and read a scan tool or had it up in the air to check the underside.
 If you don’t have access to a lift or a good scan tool, getting a pre-purchase inspection is mandatory.

 What do they check on a pre-purchase inspection?